jrowing/iop/presentations/gcserecprac.md

 </section>

 <section data-markdown data-notes="^Note:">
-# Aims
+# Parts
-1. Student ideas/misunderstandings
+1. What and Why?
+2. A rant about the hangups
-2. The language of practicals
+3. The language of practicals
-3. Have a play
+4. Have a play
 </section>

 <section data-markdown data-notes="^Note:">